marcusoftnet/marcusoftnet.github.io/_posts/2014-06-06-delegation-and-my-jedi-mind-trick.md

 blogger_orig_url: https://www.marcusoft.net/2014/06/delegation-and-my-jedi-mind-trick.html
 ---

-A couple of days ago I learned about the 7 Levels of Delegation in the [Management 3.0 book](http://www.management30.com/) by [Jurgen Appelo](http://www.jurgenappelo.com/).
+A couple of days ago I learned about the 7 Levels of Delegation in the [Management 3.0 book](http://www.management30.com/) by [Jürgen Appelo](http://www.jurgenappelo.com/).

 The last level of delegation (aptly named Delegate) is defined as: